bonbytes/SmithChartTool/README.md

 ## Contributing

 This project welcomes contributions of all types.
 Help spec'ing, design, documentation, finding bugs are ways everyone can help on top of coding features / bug fixes.
-I am excited to work with the community to build a tool for every (RF-) engineer around.
+I am excited to work with the community to build a neat tool for every (RF-) engineer around.

 ### State of code